Boulder, Colorado

 Boulder Programs, Policies, and Strategies

-Boulder launched one of the nation's first building electrification campaigns in 2018, which resulted in a 3-fold increase in heat pump installations within a few years.
-However, in assessing the program results, Boulder found that the majority of their rebates went to climate-conscious single-family homeowners, indicating a need to broaden the appeal of building electrification and support the transition for other household types.
+Boulder launched one of the nation's first building electrification campaigns in 2018, which resulted in a three-fold increase in heat pump installations within a few years.
+However, in assessing the program results, Boulder found that the majority of their rebates went to climate-conscious, single-family homeowners, indicating a need to broaden the appeal and accessibility of building electrification.
+Boulder began working with BEI in 2019 to design complementary programs to serve more diverse populations, informed by the concept of “Targeted Universalism.”
+BEI helped Boulder identify and assess inclusive financing options, ultimately focusing on utility-led tariffed on-bill financing as a promising option for low- and moderate-income customers and renters.

 Donec consectetur, odio eget porta varius, orci mauris viverra ante, eget egestas turpis sapien vel orci.